SYMBOLS IN WORSHIP

 - Between these two are the Sundays after Pentecost, Sundays when we focus on our growth in Christ.
 For this growth time we use green as we did when we focused on the time Jesus spent on this earth.

 Two candles grace the Altar.
-These are symbolic of the "two natures of Christ," the Biblical teaching that Jesus was and is both God and Man.
+These are symbolic of the "two persons of Christ," the Biblical teaching that Jesus was and is both God and Man.
 In a way mysterious to the human understanding, He was able to meld the two without confusing them retaining His divinity while experiencing full humanity.
 So it is that the Word who became Flesh was able to be the perfect human sacrifice to take away the sin of the world.

 The robes worn by the pastor and assistants have evolved through the centuries so that it is even difficult to precisely trace the evolution.
 Vestments most likely find their origin in the spiritual robe of righteousness in which the believer is clothed.
 In recent western liturgical tradition the pastor wore a black cassock which was covered by a white surplice, the white of righteousness covering the black of sin.
 More recently the cassock and surplice combination has been replaced by the Alb.
 The Alb is perhaps a more comfortable and contemporary symbol of Baptism and, again, being clothed in the righteousness of Christ.